 - Take off heat.
 Add the arrow-root powder, a little at a time whilst stirring so it doesn’t clump up.
 Stir or whisk well.

 - Pour into small cups or ramekins.
 Let cups cool outside fridge for about 10 minutes and then chill in fridge until fully set, at least two hours.
 Serve as is or top with fresh fruit or a dollop of whipped coconut cream or dairy cream if you are not vegan.
 Store cups in fridge.

 If you want to serve with coconut cream, this is very easy to make.
-For best results, put a small mixing bowl, beaters and coconut cream in the fridge to chill for at least 30 minutes.
-When chilled, beat together the following until soft peaks form:
+For best results, put a small mixing bowl, beaters and your coconut cream in the fridge to chill for at least 30 minutes.

 - 1 tsp lemon juice (option)

-Keep leftover coconut or dairy cream stored in covered container in fridge and add a dollop on each cup just before serving.
+Keep leftover coconut cream (or dairy cream) stored in covered container in fridge and add a dollop on each cup just before serving.